-Not much sign of a blue wave in election.
-But the blue parts keep getting bluer, the red redder.
+Not much of a blue wave in Washington’s primary election.
+But results show the state is getting more polarized.

 Elections analysts love the Washington state primary, because all of our candidates are together on one ballot regardless of party.
 It makes our primary a sort of live superpoll on the state of the upcoming campaigns.
 These political researchers have further noted that adding up the vote shares for the parties in each of our primary contests is a good, though not foolproof, predictor for who will win in November.

-Doing this analysis on Tuesday’s results yields the Democrats picking up one statewide seat (state Treasurer), no real change likely in Congressional seats (though first-time incumbent Democratic Rep. Kim Schrier of the 8th Congressional District has her work cut out for her) and only marginal changes in the state Legislature.
+Doing this analysis on Tuesday’s results yields the Democrats picking up one statewide seat (state treasurer), no real change likely in congressional seats (though first-time incumbent Democratic Rep. Kim Schrier of the 8th Congressional District has her work cut out for her) and only marginal changes in the state Legislature.

 Given how historically far down in the polls the GOP president is here, that’s a result I bet local Republicans could live with.